priyavrat-misra/til-in-java/README.md

 - inherited methods might depend on superclass state that's why superclasses must be initialized first.
 This means that all the superclass constructors should run before the subclass constructor.
 This is achieved by _constructor chaining_, where a subclass implicitly calls the superclass constructor and this process goes on until the `Object` class's constructor is invoked.
 - the `super()` method can be used to explicitly invoke a superclass's constructor, however it must be the first statement.
 - a constructor can have either `this()` or `super()` but not both.
-- with overloaded constructors, the last one in the heirarchy is responsible for invoking a superclass constructor.
+- with overloaded constructors, the last one in the hierarchy is responsible for invoking a superclass constructor.
 - if we don't provide an invocation statement then the compiler inserts a `super()` implicitly, it will be added in a constructor that doesn't invoke a overloaded constructor.
 - if for any reason a superclass constructor can not be invoked then it'll lead to a compiler error.
 > ```java